Help us match you with local pros in your area

 Look for an HVAC company that employs skilled technicians who have the necessary licensure and training.
 In all states, HVAC contractors need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled by the state.

-Always make sure you understand the details of your project.
-For HVAC repairs, your provider should specify which parts need replacement and why.
-Confirm that your technician will clean and test your system after repairs are completed to ensure that it’s working properly.
-When replacing your HVAC, have the provider describe the new energy efficiency, model, brand, features, and estimated installation time.
-Before signing a contract, ask how your provider plans to accurately size the unit for your home and how much it will cost.
+It’s important to know what the work process is going to look like.
+For HVAC repairs, the company should list the specific parts that need replacement and why.
+Confirm that your technician will clean and test the full system afterward to make sure everything is operating properly.
+When replacing your HVAC system, ask your contractor to provide details on the new energy efficiency, model, brand, features, and estimated installation time.
+Before signing a contract, make sure you understand the process your provider will use to select the correctly sized system for your home and what the cost will be.

 Get a written proposal before HVAC work starts.
 A comprehensive quote includes both materials and labor costs.
 Make sure you understand and accept all terms before signing the contract.